 School-related service is an important element of the SamTrans bus system.
 School-related service is open to all passengers but is timed to meet school start and end times.
 SamTrans school-related service is often listed as two-digit routes in our numbering system (for example, Route 14) but is sometimes included as special trips on three-digit local routes (for example, Route 112).This service is very important to the community but is also resource-intensive during the most constrained times of day, the peak commute times.
 The recommended network includes changes to school-related service that improve efficiency while maintaining service for many youth and parents who depend on or prefer to use public transit to get to school.

-Like all proposals within Reimagine SamTrans, the school-related service proposals center and prioritize routes that connect high-need neighborhoods with schools.
+Like all changes within Reimagine SamTrans, these changes center and prioritize routes that connect high-need neighborhoods with schools.
 These are neighborhoods where residents are less likely to have access to a car and are more likely to work low-wage jobs or identify as people of color.

 Reimagine SamTrans takes a three-prong approach to school-related service changes: